Skip to content

 • Do I need a COVID booster shot before coming to campus?

-In addition to being fully vaccinated with one of the COVID-19 vaccines authorized by the FDA or WHO, it is strongly recommended that participants be up to date on boosters, per CDC guidance.
+In addition to being fully vaccinated it is strongly recommended that participants be up to date on boosters, per CDC guidance.

 • What proof of vaccination is required?

-After May 12, 2023: No attestation of vaccination status will be required.
-However, all participants must accept our community Health & Safety commitment prior to their on-campus program or module start date.
+No proof or attestation of vaccination status will be required.
+However, all participants must accept our community Health & Safety commitment prior to their on-campus program start date.

 • Are other Harvard community members required to be vaccinated?